 This report is written by Gary Schilmoeller and Kathy Schilmoeller (co-founders of the ACC Network) and titled: "Minding the Gap: A Large Scale Survey of Agenesis of the Corpus Callosum and Other Callosal Anomalies"

-Agenesis of the corpus callosum: genetic, developmental and functional
+Agenesis of the corpus callosum: genetic, developmental and functional aspects of connectivity

 ACC Network & ACC-Listserv E-Mail Support Group

-Information on how to receive written information in the mail about ACC as well as how to
+Information about ACC as well as how to join the ACC-Listserv group.

-The National Organization of Disorders of the Corpus Callosum is a non-profit corporation established in 2002 by professionals, parents, and individuals with agenesis of the corpus callosum (ACC) and other callosal conditions, their families, and professionals.
+The National Organization for Disorders of the Corpus Callosum is a non-profit corporation established in 2002 by professionals, parents, and individuals with agenesis of the corpus callosum (ACC) and other callosal conditions, their families, and professionals.
 Explore the ACC Conference Handouts for a variety of informative information.
 You will need Adobe Acrobat Reader to view the handouts.

 ACCAwareness Support Message Boards